 There are currently three dedicated electrophysiology laboratories, equipped with state-of-the-art biplane fluoroscopy and three-dimensional mapping systems.
-One of these labs is equipped with a magnetic remote navigation system.
 There is a growing outreach program that will allow fellows to gain exposure to EP procedures in the community.
 CCEP fellows at Northwestern gain experience in the full spectrum of arrhythmia management, from medical to procedural, in the outpatient and inpatient arenas.
 CCEP conferences include weekly electrogram case review, as well as a weekly session for didactic teaching, journal review or research presentations.

 Procedurally, our fellows achieve exposure and competency in: